cory-hall/totally-accurate-weather-app/README.md

 <img src="assets\images\week-6-screenshot.png" width=75% height=75%> <br>

 ## Credit
-All HTML, CSS, and JavaScript was done by Cory Hall.
+All HTML, CSS, and JavaScript was done by Cory Hall. <br>
+All API calls are supplied by https://openweathermap.org/